provenance-io/kong-jwt-wallet/README.md

 # kong-wallet-jwt

 Adds an extra layer of security and functions as a role authority.
 This plugin takes in an `Authorization` header with a user signed JWT token.
-With a verified JWT this plugin can also function as a role authority and provide `x-roles` that belong to the associated account that signed the JWT.
+With a verified JWT this plugin can also function as a role authority and provide `x-wallet-access` that belong to the associated account that signed the JWT.

 ## Getting started